USEPA/epanet-manual/docs/analysis_algorithms.rst

      a.
 After a solution is found for the current time period, the time step for the next solution is the minimum of:

-       -  the time until a new demand period begins,
+       -  The time until a new demand period begins

-       -  the shortest time for a tank to fill or drain,
+       -  The shortest time for a tank to fill or drain,

-       -  the shortest time until a tank level reaches a point that triggers a change in status for some link (e.g., opens or closes a pump) as stipulated in a simple control,
+       -  The shortest time until a tank level reaches a point that triggers a change in status for some link (e.g., opens or closes a pump) as stipulated in a simple control

-       -  the next time until a simple timer control on a link kicks in,
+       -  The next time until a simple timer control on a link kicks in

-       -  the next time at which a rule-based control causes a status change somewhere in the network.
+       -  The next time at which a rule-based control causes a status change somewhere in the network

        In computing the times based on tank levels, the latter are assumed to change in a linear fashion based on the current flow solution.
 The